Restaurant Accident Claims – How Much Compensation

 Firstly, they have decades of expertise in calculating damages more accurately, so that covers all your losses.
 Furthermore, they can argue for the maximum amount on your behalf whilst handling all the correspondence and court requests that arise in personal injury claims, such as Pre-Action Protocol.
 Giving you the space and time to recover from your injuries.

 Our solicitors can offer excellent services like these through a type of No Win No Fee contract called a Conditional Fee Agreement (CFA).
-Under these terms there are no fees that need to be paid to your solicitor upfront or while the claim moves ahead.
-In addition to this, if the claim fails there are no solicitors fees to pay at all for finished work.
+Under these terms, there are no service fees that need to be paid to your solicitor upfront or while the claim moves ahead.
+In addition to this, if the claim fails, there are no solicitors’ fees to pay at all for finished work.

 Should the outcome of your claim after an accident in a restaurant be successful, only a small success fee needs to be paid.
-This percentage is subject to a legal limit, so the person claiming always benefits the most from the outcome.
+This percentage of the compensation is subject to a legal limit, so the person claiming always benefits the most from a favourable outcome.

 • Call on 0800 073 8801 about your potential compensation payout.